Protest: FRIN unions demand removal of DG |

 Meanwhile, the institute’s media head, Nike Ogunbiyi, told NAN she was not in a position to give any information about the protest.

-“I am not in the position to give you any information,” she said.
+“I am not in the position to give you any information,” Ogunbiyi said.

-NAN recalls that the DG, Yaduma, became the 15th head of the 69-year-old institute in March 2023.
+NAN recalls that Yaduma became the 15th head of the 69-year-old institute in March 2023.

 He is the second DG since FRIN got an enabling law in 2018.